Is Kava Legal? | Botanic Tonics

 How is Kava Consumed?

-In many of the kava bars throughout the U.S., kava is added to mocktails.
+In many of the kava bars throughout the U.S., kava is added to beverages.
 As for the question, what does kava taste like?, regular kava has an earthy, bitter flavor, while fresh kava has spicy notes that may call to mind licorice.

 Learn more about the differences between kava pills vs drink options.